 The prohibition (maybe poor word choice?) in granting disability benefits to those disabled because of drug and alcohol abuse goes back to the 1996 Contract with America Advancement Act.
 Prior to this act persons whose sole severe disabling condition was drug addiction or alcoholism were eligible to receive monthly cash if they were unable to work because of their addictions BUT ONLY IF they were found unable to control their substance abuse.
 I was handling social security disability cases back before the 1996 complete prohibition against disability benefits for drug and alcohol abuse.
 I can tell you as a practical matter that disability benefits were rarely granted to drug and alcohol abuse because judges would typically find the substance abuser could control their addiction.

-But substance abuse creates a significant issue that the judge must look at: what role does the substance abuse play in the disability claim.
+But substance abuse creates a significant issue that the administrative law judge must look at: what role does the substance abuse play in the disability claim.
 In the back of every judge’s mind is the understandable concern: if I grant this case will the benefits simply be used to abuse drugs and alcohol?
 No judge wants to be this kind of “enabler”.

 If you are abusing drugs and/or alcohol and have filed for disability benefits know this: